1993 Russian constitutional crisis: Seventh Congress of People's Deputies

-During its December session, the parliament clashed with Yeltsin on a number of issues, and the conflict came to a head on 9 December when the parliament refused to confirm Yegor Gaidar, the widely unpopular architect of Russia's "shock therapy" market liberalisations, as prime minister.
+During its December session, the parliament clashed with Yeltsin on a number of issues, and the conflict came to a head on 9 December when the parliament refused to confirm Yegor Gaidar, the widely unpopular architect of Russia's "shock therapy" market liberalizations, as prime minister.
 The parliament refused to nominate Gaidar, demanding modifications of the economic program and directed the Central Bank, which was under the parliament's control, to continue issuing credits to enterprises to keep them from shutting down.

 In an angry speech the next day on 10 December, Yeltsin accused the Congress of blocking the government's reforms and suggested the people decide on a referendum, "which course do the citizens of Russia support?
 The course of the President, a course of transformations, or the course of the Congress, the Supreme Soviet and its Chairman, a course towards folding up reforms, and ultimately towards the deepening of the crisis."
 Parliament responded by voting to take control of the army.

 On 12 December, Yeltsin and parliament speaker Khasbulatov agreed on a compromise that included the following provisions: (1) a national referendum on framing a new Russian constitution to be held in April 1993; (2) most of Yeltsin's emergency powers were extended until the referendum; (3) the parliament asserted its right to nominate and vote on its own choices for prime minister; and (4) the parliament asserted its right to reject the president's choices to head the Defense, Foreign Affairs, Interior, and Security ministries.
 Yeltsin nominated Viktor Chernomyrdin to be prime minister on 14 December, and the parliament confirmed him.

 Yeltsin's December 1992 compromise with the seventh Congress of the People's Deputies temporarily backfired.
 Early 1993 saw increasing tension between Yeltsin and the parliament over the language of the referendum and power sharing.
 In a series of collisions over policy, the congress whittled away the president's extraordinary powers, which it had granted him in late 1991.
-The legislature, marshaled by Speaker Ruslan Khasbulatov, began to sense that it could block and even defeat the president.
+The legislature, marshaled by Khasbulatov, began to sense that it could block and even defeat the president.
 The tactic that it adopted was gradually to erode presidential control over the government.
 In response, the president called a referendum on a constitution for 11 April.